At Children’s Hospital Boston, we know that the first step in treating your child is forming an accurate and complete diagnosis.

 - direction of the curve (bend to left or right)

 - angle of the curve in degrees (Cobb angle)

 X-rays and other tests

-X-rays (front and side) are the main diagnostic tools for confirming the presence of scoliosis, as well as the severity of the curve.
-To evaluate the underlying condition associated with the scoliosis, additional tests can include:
+- X-rays (front and side) are the main diagnostic tools for evaluating scoliosis.
+X-rays can confirm the presence of scoliosis, as well as the severity of the curve.
+To get more information, or if the doctor suspects that an underlying condition may be causing the scoliosis, additional tests can include: